Orange-OpenSource/hurl/docs/capturing-response.md

 ### Body capture

-Capture the entire body (decoded as text) from the received HTTP response
+Capture the entire body (decoded as text) from the received HTTP response.
+The encoding used to decode the body is based on the `charset` value in the `Content-Type` header response.

 ```hurl
 GET https://example.org/home